jaredly/type-systems-js-dev/index.md

 Then we'll talk about how thinking with types will improve your code, make your coworkers happier and improve your peace of mind.

+Finally I'm going to talk about how having a powerful type system changes the way that you code, to make it safer, more readable, and more maintainable.

 ---

 ### What is a type?